RobTillaart/runTime/README.md

 **Experimental**

-This library is used to add up one or more periods of time.
+This library is used to add up one or more periods of "on" time.
 This sum is counted in seconds.
-The goal of the library is e.g. to track the runtime (uptime or elapsed time) of a device over longer periods of time.
+The goal of the library is e.g. to track the runtime (uptime or elapsed time) of a device or process over longer periods of time.
 This runtime can be requested in seconds, minutes, hours or days.
-Besides the runtime the library also counts how often the clock (== device) has started.
+Besides the runtime the library also counts how often the counter (== device) has started.
 Finally the library can report the average runtime in seconds, minutes, hours or days.